SIPOC Template

 What specifications are placed on inputs?

-The Process area is already arranged for an appropriate process chain, allowing information to be quickly and easily entered.
+The Process section is organized so you can map a process chain, allowing information to be quickly and easily entered.
 Since the idea is to identify each step in a process from start to finish, others can add steps in an automatically growing chain.

 Once the first step is identified, the blue circle can be clicked to automatically add another step in the process.
 This can be repeated until all steps of the process have been entered.
 The process will then be displayed in an easily understood visual format.